 The text is interesting, but the illustrations are what make these books really outstanding.
 They are drawn in a comical style that still manages to accurately illustrate historical realities.
-Each story focuses on perils, hardships, cultural discomforts, personality clashes, and other discomfiting aspects of important historical events as well as everyday life.
+Each story focuses primarily on perils, hardships, cultural discomforts, personality clashes, and other discomfiting aspects of important historical events.
 The illustrations and the text sometimes soften the historical realities to keep them at a level that is appropriate for children.
 For instance, You Wouldn’t Want to Be an American Pioneer! tells about the dangers to the animals that pulled covered wagons.
 It shows cartoon images of dehydrated horses pulling an overloaded wagon, but no dead animals.
-Side pictures on these two pages illustrate particular problems that needed to be avoided, and a “handy hint” instructs: “To save your animals, lighten their load.
+Sidebar pictures on these two pages illustrate particular problems that needed to be avoided, and a “handy hint” instructs readers: “To save your animals, lighten their load.
 Throw all non-essential items out of your wagon.”
-The small drawing with the handy hint shows them throwing “grandpa” out of the wagon.
+The small drawing with the handy hint shows them throwing grandpa out of the wagon.
 As in this example, the books are sometimes irreverent, but such instances help make important points.

 The content of these books is ideal as part of your curriculum for about grades three through six, but younger and older children will enjoy them too.
 And these are the sort of books that adults will get a kick out of reading as well.

 Each book is only 32 pages long, so they should serve well as supplements for history or as part of a real-books approach.
 I think they work especially well as a way to introduce a new topic since they provide children with strong visual images and memorable text to which they will be able to connect related information.